PsCushman/deep-learning-challenge/README.md

 *What variable(s) are the target(s) for your model?*

 The 'IS_SUCCESSFUL' column from application_df is the target variable.
-In other words, we are trying to predict wether the money was used effectively.
+In other words, we are trying to predict whether the money was used effectively.

 *What variable(s) are the features for your model?*